|COVID-19 - Vaccine

 Vaccine Effectiveness in

-The graphs below show the effectiveness of the COVID-19 vaccines used in Ontario (see above for brands and usage) by displaying the distribution of symptomatic and asymptomatic cases, hospitalizations, and deaths for people who were partially vaccinated, fully vaccinated, and unvaccinated since December 14, 2020 when vaccination started.
+The graphs below show the effectiveness of the COVID-19 vaccines used in Ontario (see above for brands and usage) by displaying what % of positive cases result in hospitalization, ICU admission, or death in each of those three populations since December 14, 2020 when vaccination started..
+This will not add up to 100% since it is just the portion of cases impacted.
 Source of data comes from the Public Health Ontario.

 Unvaccinated is defined as someone who has received 0 doses of a COVID-19 vaccine or 0 to less than 14 days after receiving the first dose of a 2-dose COVID-19 vaccine, before protection starts.